renpoo/xcor_Analyzer/README.md

 Let us see the power of this xcor_Analyzer by examples.

+### Auto Correlation Function to view the periodicity of the time-dependent data

 First of all, here is a sample sound file.

 Let us listen to the voice.